Waiting For An Inverted Yield Curve, Waiting For Godot

 The reason why an inverted yield curve is predictive of economic weakness is that long-term bond investors will settle for lower yields if they start to believe the economy will slow or decline in the future.
 They accept lower yields in because they believe short-term rates will fall as the real demand for credit weakens during a recession and the Fed starts cutting rates.
 Locking in a lower yield on a 10-year bond than what you could earn on 1-year bond makes economic sense if you believe that when the 1-year bond matures the rate you can reinvest at will be much lower.

-In today’s market environment, you already have short-term rates at 0%, so market participants cannot assume that the Fed will lower rates if economic weakness ensues.
+In today’s market environment, you already have short-term rates at 0%.
+Market participants cannot assume that the Fed will lower rates if economic weakness ensues.
 The most that they can assume is that the Fed will simply keep rates at 0% for a longer period of time.
 This would in turn drive demand for longer-term debt, leading to a flattening, but not outright inversion, of the yield curve.

 This is precisely what has been occurring all year in 2014, with the yield curve flattening.
 It won’t lead to inversion because investors are unlikely to accept 0% on a 10-year bond, no matter how bad they expect future economic growth to be.
 We have seen this in Japan which has experienced multiple recessions without the 10-year yield moving below the 1-year yield.